zlsa/indoc/README.md

 having a hacky "Jump To" menu, `indoc` has an integrated file listing on each generated page.
 (Check it out on the left.)

-> Note that `indoc` is currently only a few days old, and is subject to
+> Note that `indoc` is currently only a few weeks old, and is subject
-> rapid, backwards-incompatible changes in the near future.
+> to rapid, backwards-incompatible changes in the near future.
+>
+> Of course, the version number will indicate this.

 The recommended usage is to install `indoc` globally and use a local project `config.json` file with the `-c` command line option.